andrewcooke/choochoo/README.md

 *Choochoo collects and organises time-series data using athlete-appropriate interfaces.
-It facilitates calculations of derived statistics and extraction of data for further analysis using Python's rich data science tools.*
+It facilitates calculations of derived statistics and extraction of data for further analysis using Python's rich data science tools.
+Both data and code are open and extensible.*

 ## Latest Changes